AIRTucha/Pathfinder/README.md

 # Pathfinder
 [![Build Status](https://travis-ci.org/AIRTucha/Pathfinder.svg?branch=master)](https://travis-ci.org/AIRTucha/Pathfinder)

-An embedded DSL for parsing of URL.
+An embedded DSL for a typesafe parsing of URL.
 It is designed for processing URLs of any complexity.

+The library can parse single value, multiple values with the strict or arbitrary order and queries.
+It also allows writing typesafe parser for a query.

 The library contains two main parts: